FAQs: Michigan’s No Fault Auto Insurance Changes

 First, all Michigan residents are working through this historic change together.
 We're right there with you.

-Second, there are some portions of this no-fault reform that are still unclear.
+Second, some portions of this no-fault reform are still unclear.

-Therefore, as soon as we receive any new and additional information, rest assured that Mason-McBride will update this FAQ.
+Therefore, as soon as we receive any new and additional information, Mason-McBride will update this FAQ.
 Please stay tuned.

-Additionally, feel free to contact us at info@mason-mcbride.com or call us directly at (248) 822-7170 to speak to our knowledgeable staff who are happy to answer your questions regarding your auto insurance needs.
+Additionally, feel free to contact us at info@mason-mcbride.com or at (248) 822-7170 to speak to our knowledgeable staff, who are happy to answer your questions regarding your auto insurance needs.

 DISCLAIMER